Ladvien/ladvien.github.io/_posts/2018-04-17-google-vision-api-raspberry-api.md

 ![](https://ladvien.com/images/google-vision-billing.png)

 Again, if you exceed your 1,000 free calls you will be charged.
+(What?
+I said that already?
+Oh.)

 ### 2. Enable Cloud Vision API
 After setting up billing information we still need to enable the Cloud Vision API.
 This is a security feature, essentially, all Google APIs are disabled by default so if someone accidentally gets access they don't unleash hell everywhere.